mindplace/nifty_things/README.md

 - **Calculator (with module mixin)**: small calculator script trying out module mixins.
 - **PDF Generation**: a small script, trying out some gems, to generate PDFs using HTML & CSS files or a URL.
-- <b>Renaissance MadLibber: a fun little Renaissance adventure game for those who are happily insulted :D
+- **Renaissance MadLibber**: a fun little Renaissance adventure game for those who are happily insulted :D
 - **Sorting Algorithms**: writing my own sorting algorithms in Ruby.
 - **Tea/Coffee Site**: small CSS/HTML project that will at some point also have JavaScript.